Compliance

 If you're looking at Drata alternatives in 2026, you probably fall into one of three camps: you're price-sensitive, you're frustrated that "automated" still means manually collecting screenshots and writing policies, or you're scaling to multiple frameworks and want something more flexible.

 Drata built the category of continuous compliance monitoring.
 It connects to AWS, pulls configs, flags issues, and gives your auditor a dashboard.
 That part works well.
-The problem is everything it doesn't do: writing your policies, capturing application-level evidence (the screenshots your auditor actually asks for), and telling you what to fix when something fails.
-Most Drata customers still hire a consultant at $2-5K/month on top of the platform fee.
-That's the part that catches people off guard.
+The limitation is everything it doesn't do: writing your policies, capturing the application evidence your auditor actually asks for, chasing the attestations only a person can answer, and telling you what to fix when something fails.
+A dashboard flags the work; it does not do the work.
+Most Drata customers still hire a consultant at $2K to $5K a month on top of the platform fee, and that total is the part that catches people off guard.

-This guide compares the actual alternatives available in 2026, what each tool automates, where each one stops, and who each one is built for.
+This guide compares the alternatives available in 2026, what each tool automates, where each one stops, and who each one is built for.
+One of them, Screenata, is different in kind: instead of a dashboard, you get Vera, an agent who runs the program and does the work the others only track.

 What to Evaluate When Comparing SOC 2 Tools